 2. Select age appropriate toys.

 Don't waste your money on educational toys.
 Most have been proven to be counter-productive.
-Think toys that can be used creatively in many ways, rather than preset games.
+Toys that can be used creatively in many ways, rather than preset games, are most effective in developing the brain.
 The classics are still the best: Blocks, paints, clay, puppets, dolls, stuffed animals, vehicles.
-Instead of structured play with specific characters or story lines, encourage free play, which exercises the mind and imagination, letting him lay down new neural pathways.
-(Studies show that kids who watch TV are more prone to adopt "scripts" of what they have seen, kids who don't engage in more flexible, creative play.)
+Instead of structured play with specific characters or story lines, encourage free play, which exercises the mind and imagination, creating new neural pathways.
+(Studies show that kids who watch screens are more prone to adopt "scripts" of what they have seen, kids who use screens less are more likely to engage in flexible, creative play.)

 3. Encourage experimentation.